 Should I get a home inspection for a condo?

-Most times, no. The central systems are within the building and are part of the common elements.
+Many times, buyers do not complete a full home inspection for apartment-style condos.
+The central systems are within the building and are part of the common elements.
 Buyers typically focus on the unit itself and the status certificate, which their lawyer will review.
 However, if you choose a townhome-style condo, a home inspection may be a good idea.

 What if I want to bring a pet?